How It Works

 class Emit,Assemble,Out out

-Diagnostics, fixed layout, and benchmark guardrails
+Diagnostics, heterogeneous generation, and benchmark guardrails

 These are related but distinct runtime surfaces.